JetBrains/teamcity-documentation/topics/upgrade-notes.md

 Some actions has moved under the "Actions" button available at the top\-right of the page, near Run button.
 These include:"Label this build sources" on Changes tab of a build,
 "Pause", "Copy", "Move", "Delete", "Associate with Template", "Extract Template", "Extract Meta\-Runner" on build configuration settings administration page,
-"Copy", "Move", "Delete", "Archive", "Bulk edit IDs" on project settings administration page.
+"Copy", "Move", "Delete", "Archive", "Bulk edit IDs" on the __Project Settings__ administration page.

 #### Create Maven build configuration is not available by default